Diana Ranta

 Licenced Professional Counselor

-Diana Ranta is a Licensed Professional Counselor who provides clinical supervision and counseling services at Family Roots Therapy.
+Diana Ranta (she/her) is a Licensed Professional Counselor who provides clinical supervision and counseling services at Family Roots Therapy.
 She specializes in working with young children (ages birth-6), school-age children, and adolescents.
+She also works with families, and adults seeking parenting support.
 She holds a Master’s degree in Professional Mental Health Counseling from Lewis & Clark College.
 Her undergraduate degree is from Gonzaga University for psychology and Spanish.
 She is certified in Child-Parent Psychotherapy, a relationship-based treatment for caregivers and young children (ages birth-6), who have experienced trauma.
 Diana is passionate about prevention and early intervention, and about providing support to people when they need it most.
 She works with people to become empowered in reaching their goals and in finding healing and hope.

 Diana’s approach to counseling is client-centered and strengths-based.
 She works both on seeking solutions to current issues and on processing issues from the past as they impact current concerns.
 She is sensitive to how aspects of diversity and social justice may also impact concerns or challenges.
 In working with caregivers and children, Diana focuses on the importance of attachment and on strengthening and/or repairing the attachment bond.
-Her approach to counseling is holistic and integrative, and uses approaches including Cognitive-Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Play Therapy, Narrative Therapy, Expressive Arts Therapy, Collaborative Problem-Solving, Motivational Interviewing, and Acceptance and Commitment Therapy (ACT).
+Her approach to counseling is holistic and integrative, and uses approaches including Play Therapy, Narrative Therapy, Expressive Arts Therapy, Attachment theory, Mindful Self-Compassion, Dialectical Behavioral Therapy (DBT), Cognitive-Behavioral Therapy (CBT), Collaborative Problem-Solving, and Motivational Interviewing.

 7346 NE Sandy Blvd